Phone: (540) 568-4564 Website: http://psyc.jmu.edu/counseling/supervision/index.html

 - Resume.
 Candidates should submit a resume detailing their counseling-related training, work experiences and scholarship.

 - Supportive references.
 Three individuals must complete and submit reference forms.
 At least one individual should be well acquainted with the candidate's academic potential.
 At least one person should be a supervisor or trainer who can discuss in detail the applicant's counseling skills.

 - Professional writing sample.
-Application materials must include a published article, conference paper or academic paper in the field of counseling.
+Application materials must include a published article, conference paper or academic paper in the field of counselor education and supervision.
 The sample should be between 10 and 25 pages and written in APA format.

 - Personal statement.
-Candidates must offer a personal statement of at least 2,000 words describing themselves and their specific interests in counseling.
+Candidates must offer a personal statement of at least 2,000 words describing themselves and their specific interests in counselor education and supervision.
 They are encouraged to go beyond the grades, honors, and work record that they have already provided on the application form.
-Instead, they are invited to share the personal qualities and life experiences that have contributed to their potential to become successful doctoral students in counseling.
+Instead, they are invited to share the personal qualities and life experiences that have contributed to their potential to become successful doctoral students in counselor education and supervision.
 Finally, they should describe the professional goals and scholarly interests they plan to pursue by completing doctoral training.

 - TOEFL or MELAB scores, if an international applicant.
 International candidates for whom English is not their primary language must submit official test scores on the Test of English as a Foreign Language (TOEFL) of at least 550 on the written tests and 220 on the computer-based test.
 Applicants must have taken these tests within the past two years.

 The Ph.D. in Counseling and Supervision is a program committed to training counselor educators, supervisors and advanced practitioners with expertise in the theory, research and practice of counseling.
 Our mission is to create dynamic and innovative leaders who will serve as catalysts for progress in addressing the tremendous counseling needs of individuals, families, institutions and communities.